By Jessy Smulski & Florin R. Ferrs

-68% of small businesses and 30% of all businesses do not have a disaster recovery plan and 90% of them will not survive a catastrophic incident without one.
-In 2017, the average cost of downtime was anywhere from $926 to $17,244 per minute.
-Multiply that by an hour, a day, or even several days…would your business live to see another quarter?
+The sad reality is that 68% of small businesses and 30% of all businesses do not have a disaster recovery plan and 90% of them will not survive a catastrophic incident without one.

-Today, I’m throwing you a lifeline.
-You’re about to receive the basic framework for a disaster recovery plan that you can start using right away!
-Your business is not invincible, but with the right preparations, it can endure the unthinkable.
+Let's begin by reviewing the basic framework for a disaster recovery plan that you can start using right away.
+No business is invincible against a significant pandemic or large natural disaster, but with the right preparations, businesses can endure the unthinkable.

 What is a Disaster Recovery Plan?

-A Disaster Recovery Plan (also known as a Business Continuity Plan) is a system of procedures that you and your employees will follow to restore business functions in the event of an unplanned catastrophe.
+A Disaster Recovery Plan (also known as a Business Continuity Plan) is a system of procedures that you and your employees will follow to restore business functions in the event of an unplanned catastrophe, like a pandemic or a natural disaster.

 Prevent Before You Plan

-Before you start your DR planning, conduct a risk assessment.
+Before you start your Disaster Recovery planning, you need to conduct a risk assessment.
 A risk assessment will do several things to prepare you for disaster recovery planning and implementation, including:

 ● Inventory all the systems, networks, workﬂows, and security measures that comprise your business infrastructure.